niy42/nft_card_game/README.md

 To start your journey in Avax Gods:

 <!--1.
 Visit our [website](https://avaxgods.com) to create an account and download the game client.-->
-1. Connect your preferred Avalanche wallet through Web3Modal to access your NFT cards.
+1. Connect your preferred Avalanche wallet to access your NFT cards.
 2. Build your deck, challenge opponents, and conquer the battlefield to earn rewards and glory!